 • Beauty – It should delight people and raise their spirits.

 “6061 t-6 aluminum” is used in the construction of aircraft structures because of its fatigue limit and high tensile strength.
 By using this same aluminum for the frames of the giant Newton’s Cradle we are able to build a solid foundation while making a stunning visual presentation.
 Other cradles are made of wood and/or plastic which break over time, and are not very appealing to the eye.
-The caps that attach the cables to the balls are also made of 6061 T-6 aluminum and affixed using a proprietary application process to ensure that the balls will never become unattached.
+The caps that attach the cables to the spheres are also made of 6061 T-6 aluminum and affixed using a proprietary application process to ensure that the spheres will never become unattached.

 Galvanized steel aircraft cable is used primarily in aircraft mechanical applications and has a relatively high tensile strength.
-When used for suspension in the Newton's cradle it provides minimal transfer of energy thus allowing optimal energy transfer to take place between the balls.
+When used for suspension in the Newton's cradle it provides minimal transfer of energy thus allowing optimal energy transfer to take place between the spheres.
 Because of its high tensile strength cable, you can be assured that it will not tangle or break.
 The problem with Newton's Cradles on the market today is the use of fishing line or string which tangles and breaks easily.